 Many people like wooden containers because of their classic appearance.
 They add a gorgeous look to your container garden with little effort.

 However, wooden containers can be hard to move when left sitting in the same location for a longer period.

 If you are looking for a durable planter, you should consider concrete planters.
 They will last for quite a while.

-But because these planters are made from concrete they will need to be placed in a permanent location.
+However, because these planters are made from concrete they will need to be placed in a permanent location.
 They will be extremely difficult to move once placed.

 There are many gorgeous metal planters.
 They are a great way to add some beauty to your container garden.

 However, the metal will conduct heat.
 Therefore, metal planters need to be lined with plastic or they’ll cook the roots of your plants.

 Finally, window boxes are a great option for container garden planters.
 You can attach them to your windows or simply stack them.

 Either way, they can give a gorgeous look to your home while also being functional.